 No, unfortunately the app is only available for live accounts.

 Yes, trading accounts can be set up from outside Australia, however you should only apply for an account with us if doing so would not be contrary to your local law and/or regulations.
 Please be aware that there may be international bank transfer costs for withdrawals (from the banks, not us).

 The ASX (Australian Securities Exchange) charges a monthly fee for real-time price data for Australian stocks on a ‘per account’ basis.
 We apologise for having to pass on the ASX data fees.
 There are however, no other subscriptions required.

-We have kept the cost we charge to an absolute minimum (AUD$27.50 per month, which is one of the lowest charges in the industry for live ASX data).
-However, this fee is waived if you execute 2 round turn trades (or 4 single legs) of any ASX stock CFD within the calendar month.
+We have kept the cost we charge to an absolute minimum (AUD$27.50 per month) however, this fee is waived if you execute 2 round turn trades (or 4 single legs) of any ASX stock CFD within the calendar month.